SoiTheSauce/text_box_spam/README.md

 # Hey people this is Soi
-This code is a simple text spammer which spams and given text what a specified interval go spam your friends :)
+This code is a simple text spammer which spams a given text with a specified interval go spam your friends :)